The Wild Islands Residency

 Application Process:

 We ask applicants to submit a brief project proposal and no more than 5 images (or other supporting documentation such as video, sound etc.) as an emailed PDF with images, and/or links so that we can learn a bit about you, and to ensure that all applicants will get as much as possible out of the programme.
-There is no deadline as such and suitable applicants may be given a place if one is available, so please contact us as soon as possible.

 Applications should be sent to info@sailbritain.org, subject – Wild Islands Residency Application + [your name]

-The deadline for applications is 1st March 2023, but applicants are encouraged to apply as soon as possible.
+The deadline for applications is 1st March 2024, but applicants are encouraged to apply as soon as possible.

 All equipment, sail training, food and a cosy berth onboard is included in the residency fee of £795 which also covers the cost of the boat and supporting crew.
 Please see this page for suggestions on funding your place.
 Also have a look at our FAQs page for an insight into life onboard.